 Compaq maintains its commitment to network management by continually enhancing its integration with ManageWise.
-One of the enhancements in Compaq Insight Manager 2.5 is having the knowledge of the ManageWise 1.0 platform.
+One of the enhancements in Compaq Insight Manager (versions 2.5 through 2.61) is having the knowledge of the ManageWise 1.0 platform.
 ManageWise 1.0 introduces integration issues that were not present in previous versions of NMS.
 Two of these issues are: